amandasommer/assignment2/index.markdown

 ### Introduction

-This is a short data story about San Francisco.
-The paper investigates where it is safe to park in San Francisco to help the drivers to have a safe experience.
-First an inital data analysis is performed to obtain insight in the historical behaviour and to evasluate the data quality. ...blablabla (Skriv gerne en anden intro)
+This paper is a short data story about San Francisco.
+It investigates where it is safe to park in San Francisco to help the drivers to have a safe experience.
+It is an explanatory data visualization that analysis the data and aims at obtaining insight in the historical behaviour of the vehicla theft in the city.
+The paper also evaluates the data quality and how the data influence the outcome of the analysis.
+(Omskriv gerne introen)